shaikhabdussamee/Data-Analyses/README.md

 # Data-Analyses using Power Bi

-# Goal - Develope a database to analyze and visualize Hotel Booking Data
+#Goal - Develope a database to analyze and visualize Hotel Booking Data
 Requirments - Building a Visual data dashboard using Power Bi to present to our Stakeholder

-Step 1: Open Microsoft SQL Server Management and import the excel data in it.
+Step 1: Open Microsoft SQL Server Management and import the excel data in it.<br />
-Step 2: Create a one combined databse from Excel sheet in SQL server and import that datase in Power Bi.
+Step 2: Create a one combined databse from Excel sheet in SQL server and import that datase in Power Bi.<br />
 Step 3: Create a Visual Dashboard in Power Bi according to the Stakeholders Queries.

 # Final Result